K7MDL2/KEITHSDR/SDR_RA8875/README.md

 ## 3/15/2021

-    1. Added ethernet init, read and write functions, dumping FFT output to a desktop UDP receive app succewssfully.
-Use #define ENET to enable to disable this feature.
-Normally it shouldd be off by default.
-This is for future remote control head operation.
+    1. Added ethernet init, read and write functions, dumping FFT output to a desktop UDP receiver app successfully.
+Use #define ENET to enable to disable this feature for compile or use the newly added User Settings table controls for enet_enable (hardware on/off) and/or enet_output.
+    2. The Ethernet UDP feature is intended for future remote control head operation but we may find other uses for it short term.
+    3. I set User Profile 0 to have the enet hardware turned on.
+The other 2 it is off.
+I set User Profile 1 to be the default on the Github upload.
+    4. All profiles have the enet data output off by default.
+    5. There is a new Enet Output key on Panel 3 that replaced the A/B key.
+    6. Tapping the VFO area now swaps VFOs.
+The A/B button no longer has to be visible or even exist.
+It is now parked in the spare buttons parking lot.
-    2. Loop timer added, prints out max time in ms every 1 second.
+    7. A main program Loop timer was added.
+It prints out max time lapsed (in ms) every 1 second.
-    3. Disabled spectrum portion of display and increased update rate for waterfall update rate test.
-    4. Added temeprature readout in F and C units to the CPU usage report (for you overclockers who shall be unamed)
+    8. Added temperature readout in F and C units to the CPU usage report (for you overclockers who shall be unamed)
-    5. Attempted a span zoom with max zoom out compressing 4096 data points into the screen width.
+    9. Added a 5x span zoom OUT compressing 4096 data points into the 800px screen width.
+It worked but needs more work to center it in the display properly so is turned off for now.
+    10. Did some performance testing.
+22ms for the waterfall draw.
+40ms to 120ms for the spectrum depending on how much grass is drawn.
+CPU usage is low in all cases.
+Near 0ms for the rest of the program loop.
+    11. We noted today that with 4096IQ FFT, the global memory is largely consumed leaving not much left for local variables.
+4096IQ is probably the limit unless Bob has more tricks.

 ## 3/14-15/2021